Sandbox3aster/Sandbox3aster.github.io/index.md

 ### Brief Biography

 I'm a first year Ph.D Student in Computer Science at Texas A&M University, my advisor is [Prof. Zhangyang Wang](http://www.atlaswang.com/).
-I worked closely with Dr. Xiang Yu and Dr. Manmohan Chandraker at NEC Lab.
+I also worked closely with Dr. Xiang Yu and Dr. Manmohan Chandraker at NEC Lab.

 From 2016 to 2017, I was a research assistant at [Visual Computing Lab](http://sist.shanghaitech.edu.cn/), ShanghaiTech University, under the supervision of [Prof. Shenghua Gao](http://sist.shanghaitech.edu.cn/faculty/gaoshh/).
 I received my B.Eng degree in Electrical Engineering from Tongji University, Shanghai in 2016.